ipomoena/dasher/developers.windows.md

 **NOTE**

 For 2017 version needs Visual Studio 2015(v140) tool.
+(Or you need to add some additional packages.)

 **NOTE**

-Default build tools of Visiual Studio don't work.
+Default build tools of Visiual Studio may not work.
 So you need to modify the Target Framework and Platform Toolset.
 Instructions can be found at [ How to Retarget ](https://docs.microsoft.com/en-us/cpp/build/how-to-modify-the-target-framework-and-platform-toolset)